OliyadTeshome/earthquake-azure-data-pipeline/README.md

 ## Data Modeling

-We implement a medallion architecture to structure and organize data effectively:
+Implementing a medallion architecture to structure and organize data effectively:

 1.  **Bronze Layer:** Raw data ingested directly from the API, stored in Parquet format for future reprocessing if needed.
 2.  **Silver Layer:** Cleaned and normalized data, removing duplicates and handling missing values, ensuring it's ready for analytics.